soluble-io/soluble-mediatools/docs/video-conversion-service.md

 ??? tip "Tip: initialize in a container (psr-11)"
     It's a good idea to register services in a container.
-    Depending on available framework integrations, you may have a look to the [`Video\VideoConverterFactory`](https://github.com/soluble-io/soluble-mediatools/blob/master/src/Video/VideoConverterFactory.php) and/or [`FFMpegConfigFactory`](https://github.com/soluble-io/soluble-mediatools/blob/master/src/Video/Config/FFMpegConfigFactory.php) to get an example based on a psr-11 compatible container.
+    Depending on available framework integrations, you may have a look to the [`VideoConverterFactory`](https://github.com/soluble-io/soluble-mediatools/blob/master/src/Video/VideoConverterFactory.php) and/or [`FFMpegConfigFactory`](https://github.com/soluble-io/soluble-mediatools/blob/master/src/Video/Config/FFMpegConfigFactory.php) to get an example based on a psr-11 compatible container.
     See also the provided default [configuration](https://github.com/soluble-io/soluble-mediatools/blob/master/config/soluble-mediatools.config.php) file.

 ### Usage

 #### Conversion

-The `Video\VideoConverter` offers a quick and simple `convert()` method in which you specify the input/output files as well as the conversion params.
+Typically you'll use the `VideoConverter::convert()` method in which you specify the input/output files as well as the conversion params.

 ```php